strukturart/o.map/README.md

 ![logo](/images/logo.png)

-This is an Open Street Map app for the Nokia 81104G - [Gerda](https://gerda.tech/)
+This is an Open Street Map app for the Nokia 81104G

 ### Features
 + Map
 + Send your position by sms
 + Import Tracks (geoJson)
++ save your position

 If you want to use the openweathermap, you need to get an API key from openweathermap.org.
 Then you need to create a file called osm-map.json please check my example [file](/osm-map.json)

+For Nokia8110 user -> It is possible with closed slider that the app runs :-) Settings -> screenlock disable

 ![image-2](/images/image-2.png)
 ![image-2](/images/image-3.png)